build-on-aws/content/posts/well-arch-chatbot/index.md

 ```

-The quiz data is loaded from a JSON file and rendered using interactive widgets, making it simple for users to interact with the quiz.
-Additionally, I included links to documentation for each question, allowing developers to further explore the topics covered in the quiz.
+The dataframe contains the text data, along with links to the corresponding ground truth information indicating how the chatbot responded.
+This allows for easy validation and verification of the chatbot's accuracy and can aid in identifying areas for improvement.

 ## Conclusion